-In addition to financial eligibility, you must also meet medical disability criteria in order to be eligible for DD services.
-To meet medical disability criteria, your disability must:
+In addition to financial eligibility, you must also meet ICF/IID level of care.
+Your disability must:

 - Be chronic